Pour concrete in hot weather? It might sound like a logical thing to do, but that isn’t the case.

 Logic suggests that heat would accelerate concrete strengthening, but the reality reveals a more complex and potentially problematic relationship between temperature and concrete curing.

 The problem is that speed kills concrete strength because it sets too fast.
 This rapid setting prevents the internal crystal structure from forming correctly.
-It’s like rushing to build a house without laying a solid foundation.
+So, when you pour concrete in hot weather, it’s like rushing to build a house without laying a solid foundation.
 Each temperature increase weakens the final product, which can cause concrete durability problems such as cracking.

 In addition, heat makes the water in concrete evaporate quickly, making it harder to work with.
 Many people add extra water to make the mix manageable again.
 However, that dilution further weakens the concrete mix.